 Shebait’s Right of Possession and Alienation:

 Since it is considered that deity is the owner of the property, the deity requires human personality or any living person to act on behalf of the deity.
 He is given the power to provide service to the deity or the idol and work for the benefit and preservation of its property.
+A real estate lawyer in West Bengal and Kolkata can guide you about the rights of possession and alienation of debottar property.

 “The Calcutta High Court (Appellate Side) Smt.
 Shakuntala Devi Dalmia & Anr vs Howrah Municipal Corporation & … on 20 November 2009 (Heard on November 20, 2009, Judgment on November 20, 2009) has held that it is not required by the shebait to take the permission of any court for alienating a property which is owned by the deity.”